wburke30/nova-core/codex/00_ENVIRONMENT_SETUP.md

 STEP 1 — PORT VALIDATION
 --------------------------------

-Verify ports are free:
+Verify ports are available:

 - 3000 (frontend)
 - 8000 (backend)
 - 5432 (postgres)

-IF occupied:
+IF port is in use:

-→ stop service OR change port
+→ stop conflicting service OR change port
-→ confirm port is free
+→ verify port is free

 ---